raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ In the **main program** section, add some code to display the locked image on the LED matrix, then wait 2 seconds, then display the unlocked image.
++ In the **main program** section, add some code just before the secret message.
+The new could should display the locked image on the LED matrix, then wait 2 seconds, then display the unlocked image and wait for another 2 seconds.

 [[[generic-python-sleep]]]

 --- hints ---
 --- hint ---
-Use the `set_pixels` method to display the list of pixels on the LED matrix.
+Use the `set_pixels` method to display a list of pixels on the LED matrix.

 --- /hint ---

 --- hint ---
-Use the `sleep(1)` method to ask the program to wait.
-You can change the number in the brackets to change how long the program sleeps for, so `sleep(1)` will wait for 1 second.
+Use the `sleep` method to ask the program to wait.
+You can change the number in the brackets to change how long the program waits, for example `sleep(1)` will wait for 1 second.
 --- /hint ---

 --- hint ---